any-docs/css/content/reference/values/basic-shape/shape/index.md

 ### Using `shape()` to define the visible part of an element

-This example demonstrates how the `shape()` function can be used in the {{cssxref("clip-path")}} property to create different shapes for the clipping region.
+This example demonstrates how the `shape()` function can be used in the `clip-path` property to create different shapes for the clipping region.
 The first shape (`shape1`) uses a triangle defined by straight lines.
 The second shape (`shape2`) includes curves and smooth transitions; it also illustrates the use of the `<move-command>` after the `close` command, which adds a rectangular shape to the clipping region.

 ```html hidden
 <div class="container">